qaware/qaware-blog-source/content/posts/chaos-engineering-the-status-quo.md

 ## Where can Chaos Engineering help us?

 Cloud native software solutions have many advantages.
 However, there is always one negative point: the execution complexity of the platforms and our micro service components increases.
 Our architectures are made up of many building blocks in the runtime view.
-With Chaos Engineering (mindset & process) and Chaos Testing (tooling) we can get a grip on this challenge and build trust in our complex applications.
-With Chaos Engineering (Mindset & Procedure) and Chaos Testing (Tooling) we can get a grip on this challenge and build more resilient applications and achieve trust in our complex applications.
+With Chaos Engineering (mindset & process) and Chaos Testing (tooling) we can get a grip on this challenge and build more resilient applications and achieve trust in our complex applications.

 The human factor is almost more central in Chaos Engineering than our applications.
 As described above, it is very important that we know the behavior of our cloud native architectures and thus build trust.
 The second aspect are our ops processes.
 Is our monitoring and alerting working?
 Do all on-call colleagues have the knowledge to analyze and fix problems quickly?